dancasey-ie/django_soil_lab/README.md

 * Staff can view all samples and access the report with results displayed if the results are available

 __Features to be Implemented__

-*Use HTML5 Geolocator function to set sample_location, may be awkard as the django-geoposition marker initial position is set in settings.py not in the template
+* Use HTML5 Geolocator function to set sample_location, may be awkard as the django-geoposition marker initial position is set in settings.py not in the template
-*Add About section to site explaining the company
+* Add About section to site explaining the company
-*Add descriptions to what is expected in each form field *Should only be able receive samples already submitted, try to use an autocomplete add in rather than a foreign key *Should not be able to submit the same reference number twice *Testing
+* Add descriptions to what is expected in each form field
+* Should only be able receive samples already submitted, try to use an autocomplete add in rather than a foreign key
-*Stying
+* Should not be able to submit the same reference number twice
+* Testing
+* Stying
-*Show test results using a dc.js chart making it clear where the soil nutrients sit relatie to the nutrient threshholds for the specific land use
+* Show test results using a dc.js chart making it clear where the soil nutrients sit relatie to the nutrient threshholds for the specific land use
-*Results submit should require all fields to be filled before completing